Home / Career Guides / Benefits Analyst

 Types of benefits analysts

-Health and wellness analysts focus on health, dental, and vision insurance, wellness programs, and health savings accounts.
-They ensure the company’s health benefits comply with laws like the Affordable Care Act and analyze how changes in health care policy might affect the organization’s benefits.
+• Health and wellness benefits analyst: These analysts focus on health, dental, and vision insurance, along with wellness programs and health savings accounts.
+They make sure that the company’s health benefits follow laws like the Affordable Care Act and keep an eye on how changes in health policies might impact the company.

-Retirement benefits can include 401(k) or pension plans.
-They ensure these plans comply with laws like the Employee Retirement Income Security Act (ERISA), manage relationships with plan providers, and assist with plan audits.
+• Retirement benefits analyst: These analysts deal with retirement plans like 401(k)s or pensions.
+They ensure these plans meet legal standards set by laws like the Employee Retirement Income Security Act (ERISA), work with the plans’ providers, and help with plan audits.

-Benefits systems analysts blend HR expertise with tech skills to manage software systems for benefits administration.
-They ensure systems are up-to-date and accurate, assist with system upgrades or changes, and help employees use the technology effectively.
+• Benefits systems analyst: Mixing HR skills with tech expertise, these analysts manage the software systems that run benefits.
+They make sure these systems are current and accurate, help with updates or changes, and assist employees in using the technology.

 Top skills for benefits analysts